 Bio and CV

-Her research focuses on political behavior, political psychology, experimental methods and social and economic inequality and centers on areas of health policy and criminal justice.
-Her dissertation won the 2015 Best Dissertation Award from the American Political Science Association's Experimental Research Section and her findings have been cited in the national media and presented at various scholarly meetings.
-She is a recipient of the National Science Foundation Graduate Research Fellowship and the National Science Foundation Doctoral Dissertation Improvement Grant.
-Her work has been published in the American Political Science Review, Journal of Politics, Public Opinion Quarterly, and Political Psychology.
+Her research focuses on political behavior, experimental methods and social and economic inequality and centers on areas of health policy and criminal justice.
+Her work has been funded by the National Science Foundation, Russell Sage Foundation, Spencer Foundation, and Robert Wood Johnson Foundation.
+Her research has been published in the American Political Science Review, Journal of Politics, Public Opinion Quarterly, Punishment & Society, Journal of Experimental Criminology, and Political Psychology and cited in The New York Times, Washington Post, and New Republic.

 Meredith's CV is here.